Amazon ECS container instance IAM role - Amazon Elastic Container Service

 Amazon ECS provides the AmazonEC2ContainerServiceforEC2Role managed IAM policy which contains the permissions needed to use the full Amazon ECS feature set.
 This managed policy can be attached to an IAM role and associated with your container instances.
 Alternatively, you can use the managed policy as a guide when creating a custom policy to use.
 The container instance role provides permissions needed for the Amazon ECS container agent and Docker daemon to call AWS APIs on your behalf.
 For more information on the managed policy, see AmazonEC2ContainerServiceforEC2Role.

 Amazon ECS supports launching container instances with increased ENI density using supported Amazon EC2 instance types.
 When you use this feature, we recommend that you create 2 container instance roles.
 Enable the awsvpcTrunking account setting for one role and use that role for tasks that require ENI trunking.
-For information about the awsvpcTrunking account setting, see Accessing Amazon ECS features through account settings.
+For information about the awsvpcTrunking account setting, see Access Amazon ECS features with account settings.

 Important

-If you are registering external instances to your cluster, see ECS Anywhere IAM role.
+If you are registering external instances to your cluster, see Amazon ECS Anywhere IAM role.

 You can manually create the role and attach the managed IAM policy for container instances to allow Amazon ECS to add permissions for future features and enhancements as they are introduced.
 Use the following procedure to attach the managed IAM policy if needed.